makiftutuncu/typeclass-lightning-talk/STORY.md

 ### What are Type Classes?
-> Type classes are a programming pa􏰁ttern originati􏰀ng in Haskell (1).
-They allow us to extend existi􏰀ng libraries with new func􏰀tionality, without using traditi􏰀onal inheritance, and without altering the original library source code.
+> Type classes are a programming pattern originating in Haskell (1).
+They allow us to extend existing libraries with new functionality, without using traditional inheritance, and without altering the original library source code.
 >
 > 1: The word 'class' doesn't strictly mean `class` in the Scala or Java sense